beckym223/manual_work/E6_long.md

 value of a defined benefit Social Security system relative to individual accounts.79 In contrast, a
 79 Social Security needs to be considered in the context  of all retirement income provision, not just by itself, recog-  nizing the great diversity in the extent to which people have  private sources of retirement income.
 The Social Security  reform debate has recognized non-Social Security retirement
+VOL. 94 NO. 1
+21

 ### ---Economics-2004-0-23.txt---
+THE AMERICAN ECONOMIC REVIEW
 system that is less than fully funded will have less correlation with the returns on private retire- ment savings, as it adjusts benefits in response